Hartford, South Dakota

 Hartford is a suburban American city in Minnehaha County, South Dakota, a few miles northwest of Sioux Falls.
+Hartford is home to West Central High School with 408 students from the consolidated school district of Hartford, Humboldt, the Wall Lake area, and Ellis.
 Its population was 3,354 at the 2020 census.

 History

-Hartford was named in 1880 after Hartford, Connecticut.
-An early variant name was Oaksville.
-A post office has operated here since 1880.
+Originally named Oaksville in 1878 after I. E. Oaks, the town was renamed Hartford by early settlers in 1881 after Hartford, Connecticut.
+A post office has been in operation since 1880.
 The city incorporated in 1896.

 Geography

 According to the United States Census Bureau, its area is 2.27 sqmi, all land.